alperssl/InstagramBlack/README.md

 In ghost mode you can look to stories and DM without sending read receipts.
 With Telegram Bot you can get notifications and control this extension in telegram chat.

-Sorry for poor code.
-And fckn pointless variable names, I was high a bit )).
+Sorry for poor code and fckn pointless variable names, I was high a bit )).

 # How to use
 1. Download latest version by [this link](https://github.com/alperssl/InstagramBlack/archive/master.zip) and extract.